Family Guy Online: Development

 Family Guy Online was first revealed by 20th Century Fox through social media and through its official website on June 16, 2011, with initial plans to launch the game in autumn 2011.
 People wishing to join the beta phase for the game were invited to register on the website, although registration did not guarantee entrance into the beta.
 The game would use the Unity game engine to run within a user's web browser.
 IGN's Nick Kolan said that the game's use of cel shaded graphics showed potential for the game, but worried that it "could also be a total no-effort cash-cow."

 Rather than licensing the rights to create a game based on the television series, Family Guy Online was developed directly by 20th Century Fox, in partnership with Roadhouse Interactive and Sleepy Giant Entertainment.
 The publisher of the game wanted it to appeal to both casual and hardcore gamers, and to this end chose to make the game using the Unity engine instead of developing it as a game for Facebook.

-The game was launched in 2012 and entered a public beta phase on April 17, 2012, but never moved out of beta.
+The game was launched in 2012 and entered a public beta phase on April 17, 2012; however, it never moved out of beta.
 On December 21, 2012, an announcement posted on the Family Guy Online website stated that the game would be permanently closed on January 18, 2013.
 Real-money purchases that players had made within the 60 days prior to the announcement would be refunded to them.